-Introduces additional skills and provides a practicum to function safely and effectively as an integral member of a firefighting team and successfully pass testing for Firefighter I. Includes a practicum for Driver and Pumper Operator certifications.
-Students completing the course will take written and task performance tests for Firefighter I and Pumper Operator.
+Introduces additional skills and provides a practicum to function safely and effectively as an integral member of a firefighting team and successfully pass testing for NFPA Firefighter I. Includes a practicum NFPA Fire Apparatus Driver/Operator and NFPA Apparatus Equipped with Fire Pump certifications.
+Students completing the course will take written and task performance tests for NFPA Firefighter I and NFPA Fire Apparatus Driver/Operator.
 Prerequisite: FRP153 with a grade of C or better; or consent of instructor.
 Offered as needed

-FRP261H Fire Incident Related Experience 4: Honors
+FRP261H Fire Incident Related Experience 4: Honors 9 lab hr/wk, 3 cr.

-Introduces additional skills and provides a practicum to function safely and effectively as an integral member of a firefighting team and successfully pass testing for NFPA Firefighter I. Includes a practicum for NFPA Driver and NFPA Pumper Operator certifications.
-Students completing the course will take written and task performance tests for NFPA Firefighter I and NFPA Pumper Operator.
+Introduces additional skills and provides a practicum to function safely and effectively as an integral member of a firefighting team and successfully pass testing for NFPA Firefighter I. Includes a practicum for NFPA Fire Apparatus Driver/Operator and NFPA Apparatus Equipped with Fire Pump certifications.
+Students completing the course will take written and task performance tests for NFPA Firefighter I and NFPA Fire Apparatus Driver/Operator.
 Provides a practicum for leadership, supervisory, and management skills.

 Prerequisite: FRP153 with a grade of C or better; or consent of instructor.
-Offered as needed
+Offered as needed better.
+Offered as needed.

-Introduces new skills and provides a practicum for Firefighter II, Driver and Pumper Operator certifications.
+Introduces new skills and provides a practicum for NFPA Firefighter II, NFPA Fire Apparatus Driver/Operator and NFPA Apparatus Equipped with Fire Pump certifications.
 Assists with entering the job market and in becoming more successful in competitive fire service entry processes.
-Prerequisite: FRP261 with a grade of C or better.
-Offered as needed.
+Prerequisite: FRP261 with a grade of C or